GSA/resources.data.gov/pages/_resources/data-gov-open-data-howto.md

 resource_name: How to get your Open Data on Data.gov
 slug: data-gov-open-data-howto
-description: Data.gov is the central clearinghouse for open data from the United States federal government and also provides access to many local government and non-federal open data resources.
+description: Data.gov is the central clearinghouse for open data from the United States federal government and also provides access to many state and local (non-federal) open data resources.
 Find out below how federal, federal geospatial, and non-federal data is funneled to Data.gov and how you can get your data federated on Data.gov for greater discoverability and impact.
 source: data.gov
 category: Skills development
 tags: